Best Practices

 - Keep the library of blocks small enough that the best patterns stay easy to find.

-Review citations before you send
+Clear the claim check before you send

 Build habits that scale with the team